aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/paragraph/_index.md

 ## Get Paragraph and Portion Coordinates in TextFrame ##
-Using Aspose.Slides for Java, developers can now get the rectangular coordinates for Paragraph inside paragraphs collection of TextFrame.
+Using Aspose.Slides for Node.js via Java, developers can now get the rectangular coordinates for Paragraph inside paragraphs collection of TextFrame.
 It also allows you to get [the coordinates of portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IPortion#getCoordinates--) inside portion collection of a paragraph.
 In this topic, we are going to demonstrate with the help of an example that how to get the rectangular coordinates for paragraph along with position of portion inside a paragraph.

 ```javascript
     var shape = pres.getSlides().get_Item(0).getShapes().get_Item(0);